thetarnav/glitched-writer/README.md

 ### Writing HTML

-New (**experimental & potentially dangerous**) config option let's you write text with html tags in it.
+(**! experimental & potentially dangerous !**) Let's you write text with html tags in it.
+Can be enabled along with "html" option, but the "double tags", like <b> ... </b> won't show up.

 ```js
 // You need to enable html option.